 Do you love Trinity Rep?
 Do you find yourself regularly talking about Trinity Rep’s productions and programs to your friends, family, and colleagues?
 Well, then we need YOU!

 The Community Builders, a connectivity and outreach program for adults, makes you the ultimate theater insider.
 In return, we ask you to help spread the word about the great work we’re doing onstage and off.

 - Read all of the scripts for the season

 - Meet once as a group in the fall to discuss the scripts and identify one play with which you would like to especially work on building community connections.

-- Work with Trinity Rep’s Community Engagement Coordinator Rebecca Noon to identify who you will reach out to and what you will attempt (eg, bring a specific group to: First Chat, a performance, or Context & Conversation)
+- Work with Trinity Rep’s Director of Community Engagement, Michelle Cruz, to identify who you will reach out to and what you will attempt (eg, bring a specific group to: a performance or Context & Conversation)

-- Create a check-in schedule for you and Rebecca leading up to the show’s first rehearsal, which may involve email, phone, or in-person communication.
+- Create a check-in schedule for you and Michelle leading up to the show’s first rehearsal, which may involve email, phone, or in-person communication.

 In return, you will be compensated with: